 Last updated: 2021 01 27

-With Teachers’ Conventions being virtual for 2021, am I required to go into school on those days?
+With Teachers’ Conventions being virtual, am I required to go into school on those days?

 No. The two days for teachers’ convention are listed in the Education Act under s205(1) as “2 days on which a teachers’ convention authorized by the Alberta Teachers’ Association is held”.
 These are days that are under the control of the Association.
 Teachers are encouraged to attend convention from home or from a location where stable internet connections exist.
 Teachers are also encouraged to download any convention material in advance to minimize bandwidth requirements during convention.
 While some employers may allow you to use the school for convention, that is up to you to decide.
 (2020 12 09)

 For the latest updates on your convention, please visit its website.
 For specific questions pertaining to collective agreement clauses related to teachers’ conventions or convention attendance recommendations, please contact a duty officer in Teacher Employment Services by calling Barnett House toll free at 1-800-232-7208.
-For general questions related to online teachers’ conventions in 2021, please contact Danny Maas at Daniel.Maas@ata.ab.ca.
+For general questions related to online teachers’ conventions, please contact Danny Maas at Daniel.Maas@ata.ab.ca.